Mater Lotteries Winning Property Features: Market Value & Legal Guide

 Key Takeaways

-- Principal residence exemption can eliminate CGT on future gains if you live in the home as your main residence.
-Understand this tax benefit before winning.
+- You may avoid capital gains tax if you live in the home as your main residence.
+Learn this tax benefit now.

-- Research the property thoroughly before buying tickets.
-Visit the property, compare sales, and verify council zoning.
-Make an informed decision about whether the prize justifies the ticket cost.
+- Visit the property before buying tickets.
+Compare sales and check council zoning.
+Make an informed choice.

-- Compare prize home lotteries side-by-side.
-Identical valuations from different charities may offer different odds, ticket prices, or property locations.
-Shop thoughtfully.
+- Compare lotteries side-by-side.
+Same values may have different odds, prices, or locations.
+Choose wisely.